noisebridge/deprecated-bureaucracy/membership/hiatus-departure-suspension.md

 Returning from hiatus
 ---------------------

 To return from hiatus, a member must remove the `[[Category:Hiatus]]`` tag from their wiki user page and notify the secretary that they have returned.
 Members' status returns as soon as these two tasks are complete.
-Council-members' full participation in the consensus process returns one calendar month after these two tasks are complete.
+Members' full participation in the consensus process returns one calendar month after these two tasks are complete.